 #2 Little downside from Stronger USD but Debased Dollar may provide boost

-Appreciation Potential from Weaker USD: HIGH
+Current Gold Appreciation Potential from weaker USD: HIGH

 Since Gold is quoted in USD you need to follow the Dollar Index (DXY) closely.
 Essentially, this tracks how strong is the USD versus a basket of other currencies.
 A stronger Dollar vis-a-vis other currencies may mechanically weaken Gold (perceived as the ultimate currency).
 Historically Gold outperformance is strongest when the Dollar is down.
 However, during Coronavirus both the Dollar and Gold are perceived as Safe Havens and a stronger Dollar doesn’t have a major impact on Gold.
 This may change as the Economy stabilises.